Prepublication reading of Book: Cyberlaw

 Then, it will be your decision as to whether you want to be acknowledged or not, in places such as (i) the book (printed for all time and cannot be changed for that edition) (ii) my website (easily changeable) and/or (iii) a social media posts.
 I will check with you before I name you anywhere because I know that some would prefer not to be named, for a variety of reasons.

 Full disclosure that I will be self-publishing this and it will not be a NY Times Bestseller.
-But I will publish it quickly and exactly the way I want it, and the price will be reasonable
+I realize that a credit in my book is not worthy of being at the top of anyone's CV.

 If you are doing this as an extra credit option in a class, I do not intend to acknowledge individual students who participate.
 The granting of extra credit and the learning value is the benefit.
 See next.